 The procedure for response to bites from wild and domestic animals can be found on the Emergency Management website.

-Campus drinking water is supplied by NJ American Water.
 EHS and Facilities work together to prevent and respond to concerns regarding drinking water.

 The Food Safety website provides guidance for students who are considering serving food at a campus event and information on how to report a suspected food-borne illness.